EduardoCamargoMarin/Snitcher/README.md

  - Place the Bot Token and Chat ID in the corresponding Variables at the beggining of the code.
  - $botToken = ""
  - $chatID = ""
- - Change the device that you want to monitor
+ - Use the .xlsx to add many devices you want, the script will import those data and start to monitoring those devices.
+Don't forget to save it before executing the script.
  - Check for results

    # Note